xraypy/xraylarch/doc/plotting/index.rst

  Again, most of these values can be configured interactively from the  plot window.

+.. method:: scatterplot(x, y, **kws)

+   A scatterplot differs from a line plot in that the set of x, y values are not assumed to be in any particular order, and so are not connected with a line.
+Arguments are very similar to those for :func:`plot`, and are listed in  :ref:`Table of Plot Arguments <plotopt_table>`.

+.. method:: update_trace(x, y, trace=1, win=1, side='left')

+   updates an existing trace.

+   :param x:     array of x values
+   :param y:     array of y values
+   :param win:   integer index of window for plot (1 is the first window)
+   :param trace: integer index for the trace (1 is the first trace)
+   :param side:  which y axis to use ('left' or 'right').

+   This function is particularly useful for data to be plotted is changing and you wish to update traces from a previous :func:`plot` with new data without completely redrawing the entire plot.
+Using this method is substantially faster than replotting, and should be used for dynamic plots, such as plottting the progress of some function during a fit.
+   Note that you cannot change properties such as color here -- these will be inherited from the existing trace.
+In that sense, most of the properties of the trace and of the plot as a whole remain unchanged, it just happens that the data for the trace has been replaced.

+.. method:: plot_text(text, x, y, win=1, side='left', rotation=None, ha='left', va='center')

+    add text at x, y coordinates of the plot window

+    :param text:  text to draw
+    :param  x:     x position of text
+    :param  y:     y position of text
+    :param  win:   index of Plot Frame (0, 1, etc).
+May create a new Plot Frame.
+    :param  side:  which axis to use ('left' or 'right') for coordinates.
+    :param  rotation:  text rotation. angle in degrees or 'vertical' or 'horizontal'
+    :param  ha:      horizontal alignment ('left', 'center', 'right')
+    :param  va:      vertical alignment ('top', 'center', 'bottom', 'baseline')

+.. method:: plot_arrow(x1, y1, x2, y2, win=1, **kws)

+    draw arrow from x1, y1 to x2, y2.

+    :param    x1: starting x coordinate
+    :param    y1: starting y coordinate
+    :param    x2: endnig x coordinate
+    :param    y2: ending y coordinate
+    :param  win:   index of Plot Frame (0, 1, etc).
+May create a new Plot Frame.
+    :param    side: which axis to use ('left' or 'right') for coordinates.
+    :param    shape:  arrow head shape ('full', 'left', 'right')
+    :param    fg:     arrow fill color ('black')
+    :param    width:  width of arrow line (in points. default=0.01)
+    :param    head_width:  width of arrow head (in points. default=0.1)
+    :param    overhang:    amount the arrow is swept back (in points. default=0)

+.. method:: save_plot(filename, dpi=300, format=None, win=1, facecolor='w', edgecolor='w', quality=75)

+    save the current plot to a PNG or other output formats.

+    :param filename: name of output file
+    :param dpi:  resolution (dots per inch)
+    :param format:  output format (one of 'png', 'pdf', 'jpeg', 'jpg','tiff' or 'svg')
+    :param  win:   index of Plot Frame (0, 1, etc).
+May create a new Plot Frame.
+    :param facecolor:  color of plot background (not supported for all formats)
+    :param edgecolor:  color of plot frame color (not supported for all formats)
+    :param quality:    image quality (JPEG only?)

+.. method:: save_image(filename, dpi=300, format=None, win=1, facecolor='w', edgecolor='w', quality=75)

+    save the current 2D image from :meth:`imshow` to a PNG or other output formats.

+    :param filename: name of output file
+    :param dpi:  resolution (dots per inch)
+    :param format:  output format (one of 'png', 'pdf', 'jpeg', 'jpg','tiff' or 'svg')
+    :param  win:   index of Plot Frame (0, 1, etc).
+May create a new Plot Frame.
+    :param facecolor:  color of plot background (not supported for all formats)
+    :param edgecolor:  color of plot frame color (not supported for all formats)
+    :param quality:    image quality (JPEG only?)

+.. method:: get_display(win=1)

+   return the underlying Display object.

 Plot Examples
 ~~~~~~~~~~~~~~

 Here a a few example plots, to whet your appetite::